 The figure below shows a regular hexagon with sides of length a and a square with sides of length a.
 If the area of the hexagon is 384√3 square inches, what is the area, in square inches, of the square?

-A Regular Hexagon is a two-dimensional geometrical shape that is made of six sides, having the same dimensions of length.
+A regular hexagon is a two-dimensional geometrical shape that is made of six equal sides.

 Answer: For a regular hexagon with sides of length a and a square with sides of length a, given area of the hexagon as 384√3 square inches, the area of the square is 256 square inches.